The Windows Forms Report Viewer is designed to render Telerik Reports within Windows Forms projects.

 Since Windows 10 Anniversary Update, the Windows runtime has improved the UX for Windows Forms applications that are not declared as DPI-aware.
 Unfortunately in some cases this behavior leads to incorrect calculation of interactive item positions.
 We recommend always declaring the Windows Forms application as DPI-aware.

-You can read more about writing DPI-aware desktop applications here.
+You can read more about writing DPI-aware desktop applications in the article High DPI Desktop Application Development on Windows.

 The following table lists the keyboard and mouse commands used in Windows Forms Report Viewer.
 The commands use the CTRL key as modifier that changes the applied action.